Helene Hegemann: Life

 She was raised by her divorced mother, a graphic artist and painter.
 After her mother's death, Hegemann moved in with her father.

 She began writing and first gained attention with her blog.
 On 6 December 2007, her play, Ariel 15 premiered in Berlin at Ballhaus Ost, directed by Sebastian Mauksch.

 Hegemann called her play a literary fairy tale piece.

 Deutschland Radio adapted it as a radio drama in 2008.

 That same year, a screenplay she wrote at 14 was developed.
 It was underwritten by the Federal Cultural Foundation.

 The resulting film, Torpedo, a youth drama, premiered in 2008 at the Hof International Film Festival and ran in German cinemas in summer 2009.
 It won the Max Ophüls Prize.
 Hegemann credits the Jean-Luc Godard film Weekend as a major influence on her writing style.

-In 2009, Hegemann played a role in the episodic film Germany 09, by Nicolette Krebitz.
+In 2009, Hegemann played a character in the episodic film Germany 09, by Nicolette Krebitz.
 Hegemann appeared in the segment "Die Unvollendete", where Ulrike Meinhof and Susan Sontag meet.

-Hegemann lives in Berlin with her partner Andrea Hanna Hünniger and studies at a high school for non-traditional students.

-In 2013, her second novel Jage zwei Tiger and in 2018 the third novel Bungalow were published.
+In 2013 her second novel Jage zwei Tiger and in 2018 the third novel Bungalow were published.
+In 2025 Kiepenheuer & Witsch published Striker.